 So many options for MD residents willing to make a short drive

-At your disposal are the vast majority of the most popular brands in the country.
+The vast majority of the most popular brands in the country are at your disposal.
 Here’s a shortlist of the premiere choices and where you can use them.

 - BetAmerica: NJ